Pollution is the unfavorable alteration of our environment, largely as a result of human activities (Southwick; 1976)

-- point source pollution- When pollutants discharged from a specific location such as a drainpipe, carrying industrial effluents discharged directly into a water body it represents point source pollution.
+Point source pollution- When pollutants are discharged from a specific location such as a drainpipe, carrying industrial effluents discharged directly into a water body it represents point source pollution.

-- From agriculture- Pesticides as DDT – It contaminates water bodies.
-Aquatic organisms take up pesticides from water get into the food chain, At a higher trophic level, they get concentrated and may reach the upper end of the food chain.
+Pesticides in Farming such as DDT: Contaminates water bodies.
+Aquatic organisms take up pesticides from water and get into the food chain, At a higher trophic level, they get concentrated and may reach the upper end of the food chain.

-- Metals like lead, zinc, arsenic, copper, mercury, and cadmium in industrial waste go in the river, water polluted by these metals adversely affect humans and other animals.
+The pollutant of Industries: Metals like lead, zinc, arsenic, copper, mercury, and cadmium in industrial waste go into the river, and water polluted by these metals adversely affects humans and other animals.

-- Arsenic pollution of groundwater has been reported from West Bengal, Orissa, Bihar, Western U.P.
+- Arsenic pollution of groundwater has been reported from West Bengal, Orissa, Bihar, and Western U.P.

-- Consumption of such arsenic polluted water leads to accumulation of arsenic in the body parts like blood, nails, and hairs causing skin lesions, rough skin, dry and thickening of the skin, and skin cancer.
+- Consumption of such arsenic-polluted water leads to the accumulation of arsenic in the body parts like blood, nails, and hairs causing skin lesions, rough skin, dry and thickening of the skin, and skin cancer.

-- water bodies polluted by mercury causes Minamata disease in humans and dropsy in fishes.
+- water bodies polluted by mercury cause Minamata disease in humans and dropsy in fishes.